rtous/lester/README.md

 ## 1. Introduction

-This repository contains information, code and data related to the Lester project.
+This repository contains data related to the Lester project.
 The project aims at developing a sytem capable of  automatically synthetise retro-style 2D animations from videos.
+Another repository, [rtous/lester-code](https://github.com/rtous/lester-code) contains the code.

 <!--![](/data/test1/result_dual.gif)-->